danieldugas/NavDreams/README.md

 ## Simulator

 Our simulator currently contains 7 scenarios.
+Some of these are based on 2D environments from [previous work](https://www.github.com/danieldugas/navrep).

 ![scenarios](media/scenarios.png)